DataDog/hiring-engineers/answers.md

 # Collecting metrics

-First, I will need to get inside my Docker container to install basic components.
-All commands inside the dd-agent container will be executed as root unless otherwise noted.
+First, I needed to get inside my Docker container to install basic components.
+All commands inside the dd-agent container were executed as root unless otherwise noted.

 ```
  docker exec -it dd-agent /bin/bash